contactopensource/contactopensource/doc/concepts/credential/index.md

 Attributes:

-* credential_id : key -- example: credential for "Driver's License".
+* credential_id : key+ -- example: credential for "Driver's License".

-* locale_id : key -- example: locale for "English / United States"
+* locale_id : key+ -- example: locale for "English / United States"

-* name : string+index -- example: "Driver's License"
+* name : string+ -- example: "Driver's License"

-* summary : string+index -- example: "This authorizes the person to drive."
+* summary : string+ -- example: "This authorizes the person to drive."

 * description : text -- example: "This authorizes the person to drive a personal car for personal reasons."